-This segment includes 675 bookstores as of April 27, 2013, primarily under the Barnes & Noble Booksellers trade name.
-These stores generally offer a dedicated NOOK area, a comprehensive trade book title base, a cafe, and departments dedicated to Juvenile, Toys & Games, DVDs, Music, Gift, Magazine and Bargain products.
+The B&N Retail segment includes bookstores under the Barnes & Noble Booksellers trade name.
+Barnes & Noble bookstores offer a NOOK area, a trade book title base, a cafe, and departments dedicated to juvenile, toys and games, digital versatile discs (DVDs), music, gift, magazine and bargain products.
 The stores also offer a calendar of ongoing events, including author appearances and children's activities.
-The B&N Retail segment also includes the Company's eCommerce website, barnesandnoble.com, and its publishing operation, Sterling Publishing.
-Barnes & Noble stores range in size from 3,000 to 60,000 square feet depending upon market size, with an overall average store size of 26,000 square feet.
-During the fiscal year ended April 27, 2013 (fiscal), the Company reduced the Barnes & Noble store base by 0.3 million square feet, bringing the total square footage to 17.7 million square feet.
-The Company’s B&N Retail segment purchases physical books on a regular basis from over 800 publishers and over 50 wholesalers or distributors.
-As of April 27, 2013, Barnes & Noble had stores in 162 of the total 210 Designated Market Area markets.
+The B&N Retail segment also includes the Company's e-commerce Website, barnesandnoble.com, and its publishing operation, Sterling Publishing.
+Barnes & Noble stores range in size from approximately 3,000 to 60,000 square feet depending upon market size, with an overall average store size of approximately 26,000 square feet.
+The Company offers NOOK owners Always Free NOOK Support in all of its retail bookstores, as well as free Wi-Fi connectivity to enjoy the Read In Store feature to read NOOK Books for free, and the More In Store program, which offers free content and special promotions.

-This segment includes the Company's digital business, which includes the Company's eBookstore, digital newsstand and sales of NOOK devices and accessories to third party distribution partners, as well as to B&N Retail and B&N College.
-Barnes & Noble's NOOK digital bookstore and Reading Apps provide customers the ability to purchase and read their digital content and access to their Lifetime Library on a range of digital platforms, including Windows 8 PCs and tablets, iPad, iPhone, Android smartphones and tablets, PC and Mac.
-Barnes & Noble has implemented features on its digital platform to ensure that customers can access their NOOK content from almost all of today’s most popular devices.
+The NOOK segment includes the Company's digital business, including the Company's eBookstore, digital newsstand and sales of NOOK devices and accessories through B&N Retail.
+The NOOK business offers digital books, newspapers or magazines, anytime, on any device.
+The Company entered into a partnership to develop co-branded Samsung Galaxy Tab 4 NOOK tablets that feature the Barnes & Noble digital reading experience.
+Barnes & Noble's NOOK digital bookstore and Reading Apps provide customers the ability to purchase and read their digital content and access to their Lifetime Library on a range of digital platforms, including Windows 8 personal computers (PCs) and tablets, iPad, iPhone, Android smartphones and tablets, PC and Mac.
+The NOOK digital bookstore offers a catalog of books and magazines, numbering over four million titles.

 Barnes & Noble Inc